 Here at Modernize, homeowners often ask us many questions about vinyl siding, and cleaning and maintenance is a common topic.
 Delve into the best practices for cleaning vinyl siding with these frequently asked questions.

-It is tempting to pressure wash vinyl siding as a quick, easy and hands-off method.
-However, pressure washing can damage your vinyl siding if it is not done correctly.
 Vinyl siding is not the strongest siding material on the market.
 Pressure washers can blast water at up to 3300 PSI, which can remove paint and even tear through the siding or damage the layers behind it if applied to a targeted area.
 Not to mention, if the strong stream of water ends up hitting a window, it can damage or even shatter them.
 These damages can end up costing you hundreds or thousands of dollars to fix.
 If you want to pressure wash your home’s exterior, we recommend using a very low water pressure setting or ideally, have a professional handle the job rather than doing it yourself.

 Yes.
 Luckily, cleaning vinyl siding is a relatively easy DIY home maintenance task.
 There are vinyl siding cleaners that can be bought at a local home improvement store and will not damage your siding when used correctly.
 There are also effective DIY cleaning solutions for vinyl siding that you can easily prepare using common household items.
 Use the following tips to keep your vinyl siding looking its best: